DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-04-30-preventing-duplicate-provider-partnerships.md

   - change the selected provider
   - confirm and add the partnership
   - cancel and return to the partnerships list

+### Updated page headings

+We also changed the headings for the provider autocomplete.

+If the current provider is an accredited provider, we show the heading:

+> Enter training provider name, UKPRN or URN

+If the current provider is not an accredited provider, we show the heading:

+> Enter accredited provider name, UKPRN or URN

+We include the current provider name in the caption for clarity.

 ## What this improves